How Does One Prepare for Variceal Banding?

-You should a light meal for dinner.
-After your meal, do not eat or drink after midnight.
-You may be asked to have some blood work done before the procedure such as a Complete Blood Count and/or a Coagulation Profile.
-You should plan to have someone drive you to and from your procedure because you will be sedated and your faculties will be impaired.
+The day before the procedure, you should have a light dinner.
+Do not eat or drink anything after midnight.
+Prior to your procedure, it may be recommended that you get blood work done prior such as a Complete Blood Count and/or Coagulation Profile.
+You will need to have someone drive you to and from the procedure due to the sedatives.

-When you arrive at the surgery center, you will be given medication through an IV to relax you.
-As you lie on your left side, a supportive device will be placed in your mouth and a suction tube will be used to clear fluids.
+On the day of the procedure, you will be given an IV with medicine to relax you.
+You will need to lie on your left side while a supportive device is placed in your mouth.
+The doctor will place a scope in your mouth along with a suction tube to clear fluids.
 Your doctor will place a scope into your mouth and down your esophagus.
 Once the varices have been located, the scope will be removed and the banding device will be attached to the end of the scope.
 Your doctor will insert the scope back into the esophagus and suck the enlarged vein into the device chamber to band it.

-You will be taken into a recovery area for monitoring as your sedative wears off.
-For four hours after your procedure, you should only consume clear liquids.
+You will be transferred into recovery until the sedative wears off.
+For four hours after the procedure, you should only consume clear liquids.
 After four hours, you may eat soft foods for the remainder of the day.
-Some people may experience mild to moderate chest pain after variceal banding.
-If you experience severe chest pain, call your doctor.
+Some people may have mild to moderate chest pain following the procedure, If you experience severe chest pain, call your doctor.

-It is possible that the bleeding may return even after variceal banding.
+There is a possibility that bleeding may return after the banding.
 In fact, most people who have bleeding esophageal varices will experience recurrent bleeding.
-Further variceal banding and the prescribing of medication called beta blockers may be necessary to prevent re-bleeding.
+Further variceal banding and the prescribing of medication called beta-blockers may be necessary to prevent re-bleeding.

 There are a few possible complications after variceal banding such as: